SEU-WENJIA/DualHNIE/README.md

 | `beta` | float | Weight for unimodal prediction loss | `0.2` |
 |

-### 2.2 Training MetaHGNIE to Demonstrate effevtivenness purpose（Table 1， Table 3, Figure 3）
+### 2.2 Training DualHNIE to Demonstrate effevtivenness purpose（Table 1， Table 3, Figure 3）

 Run scripts under the folder `./scripts`.
 For example, to evaluate on four knowledge graphs datasets by: